Probing four-fermion operators in the triple top production at future hadron colliders: Acknowledgments

 \section{Acknowledgments}

 Authors are thankful to Mojtaba Mohammadi Najafabadi for valuable comments on the manuscript and many helpful discussions.
-SK acknowledges University of Tehran for financial support of this project.
+SK thanks also Mikael Chala for useful discussions.
 HK thanks School of Particles and Accelerators, Institute for Research in Fundamental Sciences (IPM) and University of Science and Technology of Mazandaran for financial support of this research.